Best practice in web design

 People with different abilities will navigate websites in different ways, depending on their needs and preferences.
 Some may configure standard software and hardware to suit their needs.
 Others may use specialized software or hardware that helps them perform certain tasks.

-You can make many adjustments to help disabled people to use your website.
-The WC3 website provides guidance on getting started with web accessibility.
-You can also see our best practices for accessible websites.
+You can make many adjustments to help disabled people to use your website - see suggestions of our best practices for accessible websites.